-From there, I went on to commit myself to the path of the Tao by studying traditional Chinese medicine.
-This early immersion in Eastern thought and spirituality trained my mind to holistic thinking.
+From there, I went on to commit myself to the path of The Tao by studying Traditional Chinese Medicine and Sri Aurobindo‘s Integral Yoga.
+This early immersion in Eastern thought and spirituality trained my mind for holistic thinking.
 It opened me to another vision of the world, where everything is linked, connected and where the micro is part of the macro.

 Founded in the 1970s by John C. Pierrakos, Core Energetics is a body-centered psychotherapeutic modality that bridges the gap between psychotherapy and spirituality.
-Like integral theory, this approach integrates the physical, intellectual, emotional, and spiritual aspects of human life.
+Based on the works of Willem Reich and on The Pathwork‘s psycho-spiritual teachings, this approach integrates the physical, psychological, emotional, and spiritual aspects of human life.

 These two approaches provided me with powerful frameworks for understanding the whole human that I use to support my clients in my coaching practice today.